Joss Lynam: Career

-Joss Lynam, otherwise known formally as James Perry O’Flaherty, had multiple careers.
-A military career, a engineering career and a mountaineering career that was the contribution he is best known for.
+Joss Lynam, otherwise known formally as James Perry O’Flaherty, had multiple careers: A military career, an engineering career, and a mountaineering career which was the contribution he is best known for.

 At just eighteen, Lynam arrived in India in order to carry out military service.
-However, Joss described his time there as “quiet”.
+However, he described his time there as “quiet”.

-In 1948, upon arriving back to Ireland, he began to study engineering at Trinity College Dublin.
+In 1948, upon arriving in Ireland, he began to study engineering at Trinity College Dublin.
 During his time there, Lynam and a friend, Bill Perrott, founded the Irish Mountaineering Club.
-One of Lynam’s main priorities was for the club to be open to both men and women.
-This feministic approach served Lynam well as one of the first female members of the club would be his soon to be wife.
-Lynam led to the club's first expedition to the Alps after just eight months of its founding.
+One of Lynam's main priorities was for the club to be open to both men and women.
+Lynam led the club's first expedition to the Alps after just eight months of its founding.

 Being an engineer allowed Lynam to travel to regions of quite mountainous terrain, beginning a crossover in two of his biggest passions, engineering and hill-walking.
-He was an expert in drystone construction and took his civil engineering job very seriously.
-One of Lynam’s biggest projects was at the Skellig Michael heritage site in County Kerry, in South-West Ireland, where Joss was the project engineer.
+He was an expert in drystone construction and took his civil engineering job seriously.
+One of Lynam's biggest projects was at the Skellig Michael heritage site in County Kerry, where he was the project engineer.

-Lynam had completed major expeditions such as the Alps and Mount Kolahoi before solely focusing on his engineering career.
-However, he described his mountaineering skills as self-taught and is unsure of how he actually survived.
+Lynam had completed major expeditions such as the Alps and Mount Kolahoi before commencing his engineering career.
+However, he described his mountaineering skills as self-taught and is unsure of how he survived.

 He was involved in the Irish Sports Council for 10 years, giving suggestions for outdoor activities being managed by Vocational Education Committees in Ireland.
-His volunteering work was recognized in 2005 after he received the Irish Sport’s Council inaugural Sport Volunteer of the Year award.
+His volunteering work was recognized in 2005 after he received the Irish Sport's Council inaugural Sport Volunteer of the Year award.

 He also re-analysed mountains in Connemara in 1988, after realizing that Ordnance Survey maps of the area were inaccurate.

 In 1983, he became redundant but remained positive as if gave him time to focus on his love of mountaineering.

 In 1991, Lynam and British climber Mike Banks were joint leaders in a veteran mountaineering trip to Jaonli peak in India, where an earthquake struck nearby within the proximity of only 15 km.
 In 1993, Lynam aided the foundation to the successful first Irish ascent of Everest from his previous leadership of the 1987 expedition to Changtse.
 Lynam led his sixth expedition in 1987 to the Himalayan Peak, Changtse at 7,500m at 67 years old, while also recovering from a coronary by-pass.